BioSpecNorway/opus-converter/README.md

                         with another formats)
-  -s, --split           Splits sample name with --separator into columns -fix, --fix-table     fixes table after splitting by inserting empty cells -sep SEPARATOR, --separator SEPARATOR
+  -s, --split           Splits sample name with --separator into columns -fix, --fix-table     fixes table after splitting by inserting empty cells -drop, --drop-last-column
+                        drops last column if split was used (usually position column)
+  -sep SEPARATOR, --separator SEPARATOR
                         separator which used to split sample name if --split is used